jorgemarsal/jekyll-blog/_posts/2015-10-24-introducing-hdfsconnector-for-r.md

 ### Conclusion
 This new connector allows R users to read files from HDFS.
 It can parallelize file loads across cores and machines which results in great performance.

-We offer this functionality as part of [Distributed R](https://github.com/vertica/distributedr) (supporting distributed operation) and also as an individual package [dataconnector](https://github.com/vertica/r-dataconnector).
+We offer this functionality as part of [Distributed R](https://github.com/vertica/distributedr) (supporting distributed operation) and also as an individual package named [dataconnector](https://github.com/vertica/r-dataconnector).

 The connector is open-source and we encourage feedback and contributions.